Judge postpones trial for 3 ex-cops charged in Floyd’s death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — The trial of three former Minneapolis police officers charged with aiding and abetting in the death of George Floyd will be pushed back to March 2022, a judge ruled Thursday.
+MINNEAPOLIS (AP) — The trial of three former Minneapolis police officers charged with aiding and abetting in the death of George Floyd will be pushed back to March 2022, in part to allow the publicity over Derek Chauvin’s conviction to cool off, a judge ruled Thursday.

 Thomas Lane, J. Kueng and Tou Thao were scheduled to face trial Aug.
 23 on charges they aided and abetted both murder and manslaughter.
-The officers’ co-defendant, Derek Chauvin, has already been convicted of murder and manslaughter counts.
+The officers’ co-defendant, Chauvin, was convicted of murder and manslaughter counts.
 All four officers also face federal charges that allege they violated Floyd’s civil rights during his May 25 arrest.

-Judge Peter Cahill said he changed the date so the federal case can go forward first.
-He also said he felt the need to put some distance between the three officers’ trial and Chauvin’s due to all the publicity around the case.
+Judge Peter Cahill said he moved jury selection in the other officers’ trial to March 8, 2022, so the federal case can go forward first.
+He also said he felt the need to put some distance between the three officers’ trial and Chauvin’s due to the high-profile nature of the case.

 Chauvin, who was seen in widely viewed bystander video pressing his knee into Floyd’s neck as the Black man said he couldn’t breathe, was convicted in April of second-degree unintentional murder, third-degree murder and manslaughter.
 He’s to be sentenced June 25.

-Lane, Kueng and Thao are charged with aiding and abetting second-degree murder and aiding and abetting second-degree manslaughter.
-Their trial was separated from Chauvin’s to comply with COVID-19 courtroom spacing restrictions.
+Paule also filed a motion Wednesday asking the court to sanction prosecutors for allegedly failing to disclose information about the alleged coercion of a witness.
+Paule claimed that he Hennepin County medical examiner, Dr. Mark Baker, was coerced to include “neck compression” in his findings — and that prosecutors knew of it.

+In a brief letter to Cahill, Frank said “The bizarre allegations offered in support of the motion are false and wrong and we intend to file a complete response.”
+The issue did not come up during Thursday’s hearing.

-Bob Paule, Thao’s attorney, said in a court filing Wednesday that Baker initially said there was no physical evidence that Floyd died of asphyxiation.
+Paule wrote in his court filing that Baker initially said there was no physical evidence that Floyd died of asphyxiation.
 But after talking twice to Dr. Roger Mitchell – a former medical examiner in Washington, D.C. – he amended his findings to include neck compression as a factor, according to Paule.

 Paule said that in one of the conversations, Mitchell called Baker and told him he was going to submit an opinion piece critical of Baker’s findings to the Washington Post.
 When Baker released final autopsy findings June 1, they included neck compression, Paule wrote, and Mitchell never submitted his piece to the newspaper.

-Mitchell, now chairman of the Department of Pathology at the Howard University College of Medicine, did not immediately respond to a phone message left at the department after hours.
+Mitchell, now chairman of the Department of Pathology at the Howard University College of Medicine, did not respond to a phone message left at the department Wednesday.
+A spokeswoman for Baker said they could not comment due to the pending case.

-Paule also took aim at Mitchell’s criticism of Dr. David Fowler, a key defense witness for Chauvin who testified that the former officer was not responsible for Floyd’s death.
-Mitchell sent a letter — signed by 431 doctors from around the country — to the Maryland attorney general, saying Fowler’s conclusions were so far outside the bounds of accepted forensic practice that all his previous work could be questioned.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd